abuzarsk/toast/README.md

 4th Parameter - Add Font Family to Toast

 ## Requirement
-<!DOCTYPE html> - Add in the start of html code.
-jQuery - Add jquery lib
+DOCTYPE - Add in the start of html code. jQuery - Add jquery lib